isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-suite-features.md

 ## <a name="office-365-video"></a>Office 365 Video

-Office 365 Video constitue une destination sécurisée à l'échelle de la société où vous pouvez télécharger, partager et découvrir des vidéos sur vos périphériques, optimisée par Microsoft Azure Media Services.
-Office 365 Video peut contribuer à maintenir les utilisateurs impliqués et informés, à communiquer des idées de façon globale et à homogénéiser les organisations.
-Pour en savoir plus, voir [Présentation d'Office 365 Video](https://www.microsoft.com/en-us/microsoft-365/blog/2014/11/18/introducing-office-365-video/).
+Office 365 Video is a secure, company-wide destination where you can upload, share and discover videos across your devices—powered by Microsoft Azure Media Services.
+Office 365 Video can help keep viewers engaged and informed, to communicate ideas broadly, and for organizations to be in unison.
+To learn more, see [Introducing Office 365 Video](https://www.microsoft.com/en-us/microsoft-365/blog/2014/11/18/introducing-office-365-video/).

 ## <a name="onenote-class-notebook"></a>Bloc-notes OneNote pour la classe